Mona Singh: Television career

-Singh debuted into Hindi television with Sony Entertainment Television's iconic and super-hit soap opera Jassi Jaissi Koi Nahin (2003–06) in which she gained popularity through her work as the sincere, intelligent and naive Jasmeet "Jassi" Walia for consecutively three years.
-The show made her a household name, and won her many accolades at award functions such as Apsara Awards, Indian Telly Awards and Indian Television Academy Awards.
+Singh first appeared on Hindi television with Sony Entertainment Television's soap opera Jassi Jaissi Koi Nahin (2003–2006).
+The show made her a household name, and she won awards such as Apsara Awards, Indian Telly Awards and Indian Television Academy Awards.

-In 2006, she participated in the reality show Jhalak Dikhhla Jaa 1 and emerged as the winner.
-She hosted Femina Miss India and Jhalak Dikhhla Jaa 2 in 2007, followed by her participation and win in Ek Khiladi Ek Haseena in 2008.
+In 2006, she participated in and won the first season of the reality show Jhalak Dikhhla Jaa.
+She hosted Femina Miss India and the second season of Jhalak Dikhhla Jaa in 2007, followed by her win in Ek Khiladi Ek Haseena in 2008.

 Singh then teamed up with Ekta Kapoor's banner Balaji Telefilms for the first of four consecutive fiction show collaborations in NDTV Imagine's Radhaa Ki Betiyaan Kuch Kar Dikhayengi where she was cast as Raunaq Makhija from 2008 to 2009.
-Shifting her focus to mostly hosting and non fiction shows, she hosted Entertainment Ke Liye Kuch Bhi Karega (2009), Jhalak Dikhhla Jaa 4 (2010), Shaadi 3 Crore Ki (2010), Star Ya Rockstar (2011) and CID Veerta Awards (2012) and was a participant on Meethi Choori No 1 (2010).
+She hosted Entertainment Ke Liye Kuch Bhi Karega (2009), Jhalak Dikhhla Jaa 4 (2010), Shaadi 3 Crore Ki (2010), Star Ya Rockstar (2011) and CID Veerta Awards (2012) and was a participant on Meethi Choori No 1 (2010).

-By returning to fiction shows, she entered Sony Entertainment Television's Kya Huaa Tera Vaada (produced by Kapoor) in 2012 as Mona, a wife whom her husband leaves and divorces due to an extramarital affair with his former girlfriend.
+By returning to fiction shows, she entered Sony Entertainment Television's Kya Huaa Tera Vaada, produced by Kapoor, in 2012 as Mona, a wife whom her husband leaves and divorces due to an extramarital affair with his former girlfriend.
 The show ended in 2013, and she took a break from television afterwards also.

-Two years later Singh made a comeback to television in October 2015 with Pyaar Ko Ho Jaane Do, her third consecutive show to be produced by Kapoor where she played Preet Singh, a woman who lost her parents.
-Due to low TRPs, Pyaar Ko Ho Jaane Do went off air within three months in January 2016.
-Later in 2016 she featured in Kapoor's supernatural production Kavach...Kaali Shaktiyon Se as Paridhi, a married woman attempting to protect her husband from his former lover who has turned into a spirit post death and arrived to haunt the couple, and hosted Comedy Nights Bachao.
+Two years later, Singh made a comeback to television in October 2015 with Pyaar Ko Ho Jaane Do, her third consecutive show to be produced by Kapoor where she played Preet Singh, a woman who lost her parents.
+Due to low ratings, Pyaar Ko Ho Jaane Do went off air within three months in January 2016.
+Later, in 2016, she featured in Kapoor's supernatural production Kavach...Kaali Shaktiyon Se as Paridhi, a married woman attempting to protect her husband from his former lover who has turned into a spirit post death and arrived to haunt the couple, and hosted Comedy Nights Bachao.

 In September 2021, she hosted the &TV's show Mauka-E-Vardaat.